YourMove/Infrastructure/Warehouser.js+php/Readme.md

 Once this is complete, access will only be available through one of the client scripting languages supported (currently just PHP) - which is where Acess Control List files play a key part.
 It is worth noting that unlike many ACL system's - this does not use an iterative model as it would cause impractical levels of load (see "Performance" below).
 Instead, "_AccessControlList.json" files within each folder/vector are absolute - affecting only that one exact target.

+Through these you will also be able to set permissions for things like new records.

 ## Warehouse Schema's

 By default, your new schema will act in the most basic of capacities.
 Providing universal, discrete operations.
 Additional functionality can be added using a Schema flags file.
 Each data node can have one "_Schema.json" file directly inside.
 The following options are available for use: